Remember Wrinkles the Clown, the viral boogeyman for hire? This new documentary shows his dark side

 The video could’ve fallen into the canon of digital folklore, something you’d see on horror-story forum Creepypasta and wonder what if?

 However, not too long after the video got some online buzz, stickers around Southwest Florida began popping up with a phone number and picture of that same clown, with his saggy skin, droopy red mouth, disheveled mop, and dead black eyes.
 As it turned out, Wrinkles the Clown was a boogeyman for hire.
 Parents could call the number and put a scare hit out on their unruly kids.
-If you called the number, you were likely met with a voicemail greeting of a gruff sounding man with a thick Rhode Island accent—or you might get Wrinkles himself.
+If you called the number, you were likely met with a voicemail greeting of a gruff-sounding man with a thick Rhode Island accent—or you might get Wrinkles himself.

 The Wrinkles we thought we knew